-All artists need websites to present their work to the world.
-The following introductory guidelines will enable you publish an effective site regardless of your experience with technology.
-Before launching a website, set up an appointment with us to review your ideas and materials.
-Also see our compilation of sample websites below.
+All artists need websites to present themselves and their work to the world.
+These introductory guidelines will help you publish an effective website, regardless of your experience with technology.
+Before launching a website, you can set up an appointment with us to review your ideas and materials!

-Step 1: Determine the purpose of your site.
-For students, websites generally serve as portfolios of their work but can also promote income-producing activities such as teaching, concertizing, recording, and gigging.
-It’s vital, therefore, that you consider who your audience is and how you will use the site to communicate your professional identity.
-To gather ideas, visit the websites of others in your field, and see our compilation of sample websites below.
+1) Determine the purpose of your site.
+For students, websites serve mostly as work portfolios.
+However, they can also promote income-producing activities like teaching, concertizing, recording, and gigging.
+Consider who your audience is and how you will use your website to communicate your professional identity.
+To gather ideas, visit the websites of others in your field.

-In addition, you’d include links to your social media, integrate a blog if you publish one, and incorporate a sign-up form for any newsletter.
+You can also include links to your social media, integrate a blog, and/or incorporate a sign-up form for a newsletter.

 3) Assemble content for each page.
 Draft your bio and other texts, then gather photos and videos.
 For help in creating media, visit: